supercollider/supercollider.github.io/examples/supercollider-with-acoustic-instruments-examples.md

 ---
 layout: catpage
-title: "Pieces with live acoustic instruments"
+title: "Pieces with live instruments or voice"
 description: ""
 category: "examples"
 sort_order: 2
 ---

-This page lists compositions for solo acoustic instrument with electronics (real-time or fixed-media) made with SuperCollider.
-This list was initially compiled in March of 2014 after an open call made through the SuperCollider Users mailing list (you can see the original thread [here] (http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/Pieces-for-solo-instrument-SuperCollider-td7609151.html)).
+This page lists compositions for solo acoustic instrument (or voice) with electronics made with SuperCollider (real-time or fixed-media).
+The list was initially compiled in March of 2014 after an open call made through the SuperCollider Users mailing list (you can see the original thread [here] (http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/Pieces-for-solo-instrument-SuperCollider-td7609151.html)).
+Most pieces were submitted by the composers themselves.
+A few were included based on references found on the web.

-Feel free to edit the list to add new pieces to it (you will need a github account).
+Feel free to edit this page to add new pieces to it (you will need a github account).
 Please include links to scores and recordings, when available.

 Composers are listed alphabetically by last name.